bheimbu/evolutionary_ecology/docs/source/introduction.rst

 .. note::
   The course structure reflects that of a mini research project.

 In the :ref:`first-week` you will learn about the soil systems and deal with some of its inhabitants.
-You will collect mites (see :ref:`how-to-sample`) and determine them with the help of a stereomicroscope.
+You will collect mites (see :ref:`how-to-sample` ⛏ ) and determine them with the help of a stereomicroscope.
 The collected mites will also be used for DNA extraction and sequencing.

 During the :ref:`second-week`, you will learn the most important tools to analyse molecular data and you will get an introduction into the basics of molecular phyogenetics.
 Phylogenetics can be a very helpful tool to structure your data and to investigate open research questions.